scandale-project/scandale/paper/paper.md

 1. Data Collection: A distributed network of Probes conducts localized scans.
 These agents execute their tasks and transmit normalized, standardized results to the Aggregation Engine.
 2. Aggregation & Timestamping: The Aggregation Engine consolidates data from the probe network.
 It can then request a cryptographic timestamp from a third-party RFC 3161 service for the consolidated data before forwarding it for storage.
 3. Storage & Retrieval: A high-performance FastAPI-based API serves as the primary data interface.
 It receives data via HTTP POST from the Aggregation Engine or directly from an External source, writes the information to a database, and provides services for retrieval.
 This API component can also independently request timestamps from the third-party service for data it receives.

+Notes:

+- TSA arrow originates from Aggregation Engine only.
+- FastAPI receives data + token, stores it, and can validate offline.
+- External sources can also post scan data directly to the API.

 ## Analysis of Core Components